mlangc/mlangc.github.io/docs/_posts/2025-08-22-jmh-for-llms.markdown

 Gemini, going from `Integer[]` to `ArrayList<Integer>` not only adds a casting overhead, but potentially also an indirection overhead.
 Since this benchmark doesn't explicitly check `Object[]`, it's hard to tell which parts of the performance degradation that can be observed when moving from `Integer[]` to `ArrayList<Integer>` should be attributed to casting.
-Therefore, I'm concluding with a score of `0`, though it's a close call, and the response is definitely better than the code which has been provided by Copilot.
+Therefore, I'm concluding with a score of `0`, though it's a close call.

 ### Summary & Winner